camalot/netprobe_lite/README.md

 Netprobe aggregates these metrics into a common score, which you can use to monitor overall health of your internet connection.

+> [!NOTE]
+> This is a [fork of Netprobe_lite](https://github.com/plaintextpackets/netprobe_lite).
+I did some refactoring of how the
+> container is built, how the variables are set, the names of the variables, a lot of refactoring to pass lint tests, and
+> other things.

 ## Support the Project

 If you'd like to support the development of this project, feel free to